jimmyjames/Documentation/smartapp-developers-guide/async-http.rst

 For now, just think of it as a way to import a set of APIs that exist in a specific namespace - in this case, "``asynchttp"``.

 The code to make an asynchronous HTTP request is fairly straightforward.
-We specify information such as the URI in a parameter map, and then invoke the ``asynchttp.get()`` method passing the name of the method we want to handle the response, the request parameters, and an optional map of data to pass on to the response handler.
+We call ``asynchttp.get()`` with the name of the method we want to be called with the response, a map of data that is used to build the request, and an optional map of data to pass on to the response handler.
+The details of the request builder parameters are documented in the :ref:`async_http_configure_request` section.

 We then need to define our response handler method, which accepts the response of the request, as well as the optional data map we passed to the ``get()`` method.
+The details of handling the response are documented in the :ref:`async_http_response_handling` section.

 Synchronous versus Asynchronous
 -------------------------------